 Prepare the pastry cream:

 While the cheesecake chills, prepare the pastry cream.
 In a medium saucepan over medium heat, cook milk and 2 tbsp sugar.
 When sugar has dissolved, add flour and salt.
 Bring to a low boil.
 In a small bowl, combine yolks and remaining 2 tbsp sugar.
 While whisking eggs, in a slow and steady stream add some of the hot milk to the eggs.
 Return mixture to pan and return pan to heat.
 Boil for 1 minute, stirring continuously.
-Remove from heat, add butter.
+Remove from heat, add butter and vanilla.
 Stir until completely incorporated.
 Transfer to a small bowl.
 Tightly cover with plastic wrap pressed into the custard surface, to prevent a crust.
 Cool to room temperature prior to chilling in the fridge.

 Prepare the cake: